arabellas-craft/arabellas-craft.github.io/_posts/2025-12-20-chaos-magic-basic-principles.md

 You'll encounter this phrase in chaos magic circles.

-The phrase is attributed to [Hassan-i Sabbah](https://en.wikipedia.org/wiki/Hasan-i_Sabbah), an 11th century founder of the Nizari Ismaili state, though the attribution is probably apocryphal.
+The phrase is attributed to [Hassan-i Sabbah](https://en.wikipedia.org/wiki/Hasan-i_Sabbah){:target="_blank" rel="noopener noreferrer"}, an 11th century founder of the Nizari Ismaili state, though the attribution is probably apocryphal.
 It entered Western consciousness through Friedrich Nietzsche, then William S. Burroughs, and eventually chaos magicians adopted it.

 It means: no belief system has a monopoly on truth, so you're free to work with any of them.
 "Permitted" doesn't mean "without consequences."
 It means you're not metaphysically locked into one system.